PpAaMm19945/stage-builder/public/books/My First Books/colors-around-me/content.md

 # Page 6
 ![Page 6](images/page-06.png)

-ORANGE like a juicy passion fruit.
+ORANGE like a ripe passion fruit.

-**Ask:** Can you find something orange?
+**Ask:** What fruits are orange?

 ---

 # Page 7
 ![Page 7](images/page-07.png)

-PURPLE like beautiful bougainvillea flowers.
+PURPLE like beautiful flowers on the fence.

-**Ask:** Do you like flowers?
+**Ask:** Can you find something purple?

 ---

 # Page 8
 ![Page 8](images/page-08.png)

-BLACK like a charcoal stove (sigiri) cooking supper.
+BLACK like the cooking stove.

-**Ask:** Is the stove hot or cold?
+**Ask:** What else is black?

 ---